 If, consistent with section 4.3.3.1.3 above, BPA is providing TCMS coverage to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission by Transmission Services and a request for firm network transmission for such Dedicated Resource is withdrawn, or if such request is declined or invalidated without a timely resubmission of a similar request, then «Customer Name» shall notify BPA immediately and BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days after such notification.

-If, consistent with section 4.3.3.1.3 above, BPA is providing TCMS coverage to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission and BPA offers a revision to Exhibit J to add such resource to «Customer Name»’s Network Resource section of Exhibit J, and such revision to Exhibit J is not executed by «Customer Name» within 30 days of the offer, then BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days following the aforementioned 30 day period.
+If, consistent with section 4.3.3.1.3 above, BPA is providing TCMS coverage to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission and BPA offers a revision to Exhibit J to add such resource to «Customer Name»’s section 7 of Exhibit J, and such revision to Exhibit J is not executed by «Customer Name» within 30 calendar days of the offer, then BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days following the aforementioned 30 day period.

 End Option 1